BBBase-EHeresy-PPPub/PPPub/docs/scenarios/gondor_at_war.md

 **SPECIAL RULES**

-**Éomer's Fury** - *Overcome with rage at the apparent loss of his sister, Éomer will stop at nothing to slay those he holds responsible.*
+* **Éomer's Fury**

 Éomer must Charge if able to do so.
 Additionally, Éomer may re-roll failed To Wound rolls during the Fight phase.

-**Ride of Dol Amroth** - *Leading a contingent of Swan Knights, Imrahil rides to Éomer's aid.*
+* **Ride of Dol Amroth**

+At the end of the Good player's first Move phase, the rest of the Good models move onto the board from the center of the western board edge.

 **PARTICIPANTS**